cledantec/Cycle-Atlanta-SLaB/DSSG2017_doc/hardware.md

 2. Gas sensor board's behaviour are not consistent.

-Detailed information about each of the seven sensor boards is found [here] (https://docs.google.com/spreadsheets/d/18mLQVb0HjoA-88Tq4y8rYqyIrmJ9yjPXizwVc3SuRZM/edit?usp=sharing).
+Detailed information about each of the seven sensor boards is found [here](https://docs.google.com/spreadsheets/d/18mLQVb0HjoA-88Tq4y8rYqyIrmJ9yjPXizwVc3SuRZM/edit?usp=sharing).